 Loosely based on Panama, ‘Isthmus City’ is fictitious, most of it being filmed around Mexico City.

 Sanchez’s ‘Banco De Isthmus’, in which Bond makes a temptingly substantial deposit, is the astonishingly elaborate (and still functioning) main Post Office of Mexico City, the Oficina Central de Correos, Calle Tacuba 1 y Eje Central Lázaro Cárdenas, alongside the Bellas Artes Palace.

 Sanchez’s office is El Teatro de la Ciudad (The City Theatre), 36 Donceles, the city’s first theatre, dating from 1918.
-After having been closed for many years, its been restored to its art nouveau splendour.
+After having been closed for many years, it's now been restored to its art nouveau splendour.

-About 35 miles west of Mexico City, on Route 15, is the bizarre complex of televangelist Professor Joe Butcher (Wayne Newton), the ‘Olimpatec Meditation Institute’, which is the Otomi Ceremonial Center, a striking blend of ancient and modern architecture built in 1980 for the native Otomi people at Toluca.
+About 35 miles west of Mexico City, on Route 15, is the bizarre complex of televangelist Professor Joe Butcher (Wayne Newton), the ‘Olimpatec Meditation Institute’, which is the Otomi Ceremonial Center, a striking blend of ancient and modern architecture built outside Toluca in 1980 for the native Otomi people.